 #2 – Net Profit Margin Ratio

-The net profit which is also called profit after tax (PAT) is calculated by deducting all the direct and indirect expenses from the sales revenue.
-Then, the net profit margin is calculated by dividing the net profit by the sales revenue and is expressed in terms of percentage.
+The net profit, called Profit After Tax (PATPATProfit After Tax is the revenue left after deducting the business expenses and tax liabilities.
+This profit is reflected in the Profit & Loss statement of the business.), is calculated by deducting all the direct and indirect expenses from the sales revenue.
+Then the net profit margin is calculated by dividing the net profit by the sales revenue and is expressed in percentages.

 #3 – EBITDA Margin Ratio

-The EBITDA is calculated by adding back interest expense, taxes, depreciation & amortization expense to net profit or PAT.
-Then, the EBITDA margin is calculated by dividing the EBITDA by the sales revenue and is expressed in terms of percentage.
+The EBITDA is calculated by adding interest expense, taxes, depreciation, and amortization expense to net profit or profit after tax.
+Then, the EBITDA margin is calculated by dividing the EBITDA by the sales revenue and is expressed in percentages.

 #1 – How to Calculate Gross Profit Margin?

-The formula for gross profit margin can be calculated by using the following steps:
+One can calculate the formula for gross profit margin by using the following steps: –

-- Cost of Goods Sold = Raw Material Cost + Labor Expense + Other Direct Expense
+- Cost of Goods Sold = Raw Material Cost + Labor Expense + Other Direct Expenses

-- Step #3: Now, the gross profit is calculated by deducting the cost of goods sold from the sales revenue.
+- Step #3: The gross profit is calculated by deducting the cost of goods sold from the sales revenue.

-- Step #4: Finally, the gross profit margin is calculated by dividing the gross profit by the sales revenue and multiplied by 100%.
+- Step #4: Finally, the gross profit margin is calculated by dividing the gross profit by the sales revenue and multiplying by 100%.